Hot Water Heater Thermostat

 an electric water heater thermostat.

-Water heater gas valve - How to check or replace a water heater gas
+Water heater gas thermostat - How to check or replace a water heater gas

 valve/thermostat.